 - For Speech or Communication-Related Disabilities

-If you have any difficulty with speaking or communicating, you can inform Delta Air Lines of the kind of support that you would like by using the Accessibility Service Request form in My Trips.
+If you have any difficulty speaking or communicating, you can inform Delta Airlines of the kind of support that you would like by using the Accessibility Service Request form in My Trips.
 While disclosure is optional, their trained staff offer respectful and helpful support should you request assistance during travel.

 Also Read: Spirit Airlines Wheelchair Assistance

 Delta cannot guarantee you an allergen-free or peanut-free flight.
 Nor can they prohibit others from bringing the products onboard.
-Yet, Delta Air Lines ‘ Special Assistance teams aims to make your journey comfortable by providing you with reasonable accommodations to take care of your allergies and dietary restrictions.
+Yet, Delta Airlines ‘ Special Assistance teams aim to make your journey comfortable by providing you with reasonable accommodations to take care of your allergies and dietary restrictions.

 - Peanut Allergies